-We are joined again by pastor and author Tim Keller.
-He has a wonderful book coming out soon, titled: Prayer: Experiencing Awe and Intimacy with God.
+We are joined again by pastor and author, Tim Keller.
+He has a wonderful book coming out soon, titled Prayer: Experiencing Awe and Intimacy with God.
 It may just be the best Christian book of 2014.
 He joins us from New York City to talk about prayer.
 I asked him two questions yesterday.
 Here we go.

 Well, it is possible that we are quick to miss this step because we live in a culture that doesn’t encourage solitude and reflection.
 It is also possible that Evangelicalism is a little bit too shaped by Rationalism, the rationality of Rationalism.
-So our approach to the Bible sometimes is to get the meaning through the grammatical, historical exegesis, and once you have got the meaning, that’s all you need, and you don’t have to work it into your heart.
+So our approach to the Bible sometimes is to get the meaning through the grammatical, historical exegesis, and once you have the meaning, that’s all you need, and you don’t have to work it into your heart.
 So maybe we are too rationalistic.
 And maybe we don’t have the solitude.

-So a key to a fruitful prayer is the conviction that the Bible was really and truly written to me personally.
+A key to a fruitful prayer is the conviction that the Bible was really and truly written to me personally.

-Well, yes, of course it is.
-Deuteronomy 29:29: The secret things belong to God, but the things that are revealed are revealed that you may do them.
+Well, yes, of course it is: “The secret things belong to the Lord our God, but the things that are revealed belong to us and to our children forever, that we may do all the words of this law” (Deuteronomy 29:29).
 And so, of course, the Bible is the part of God’s will and mind that he wants us to know.
-But the way you determine what he is saying in the Word of God is through sound theological exegesis.
-But then once you discern the meaning you have to work it into your heart to make sure it does become a personal word to you and not just a concept you hold with the mind.
+But the way you determine what he is saying in the word of God is through sound theological exegesis.
+But then, once you discern the meaning, you have to work it into your heart to make sure it does become a personal word to you and not just a concept you hold with the mind.

-In my book on prayer I tell a story about how my wife used an illustration on me and she basically said: If the doctor said you have a fatal condition, and unless you take this medicine every night from 11:00 to 11:15, and unless you swallow these pills and do this thing, or you will be dead by morning, she said, you would never miss.
-You would never say, “I was too tired.”
-You would never say, “I didn’t get to it,” or, “I was watching a movie and I didn’t leave time.”
+In my book on prayer, I tell a story about how my wife used an illustration on me, and she basically said, “If the doctor said you have a fatal condition, and unless you take this medicine every night from 11:00 to 11:15, and unless you swallow these pills, you will be dead by morning — you would never miss the medicine.
+You would never say, ‘I was too tired.’
+You would never say, ‘I didn’t get to it,’ or, ‘I was watching a movie and I didn’t leave time.’
 You never would do that.
-If anything that you know you have got to do, you do.
+Anything that you know you have to do, you do.”